 1. Soft & Translucent leaves:

-Soft leaves appear in underwatered as well as overwatered succulents.
+Soft leaves appear in underwatered as well as overwatered succulent plants.
 Then how do you know what your plant is suffering from?
 Well, the most prominent difference is that underwatered plants are soft while overwatered plants are soggy and translucent.

 2. Leaves turn Black: